thomasleuthold/NoteBerg/PRIVACY_POLICY.md

 We may update our Privacy Policy from time to time.
 Thus, you are advised to review this page periodically for any changes.

 ## 6. Contact Us
-If you have any questions or suggestions about our Privacy Policy, do not hesitate to contact us via our GitHub repository.
+If you have any questions or suggestions about our Privacy Policy, do not hesitate to [open an issue on our GitHub repository](https://github.com/thomasleuthold/NoteBerg/issues).

 ---